Sometimes, babies arrive early. It’s important to recognise premature labour, in case you and your baby need medical care.

 After you speak with your midwife or doctor, you will probably have to go to the hospital.
 Don't drive yourself.
 If no-one can drive you, call 000 and ask for an ambulance.

-At the hospital, staff will check whether your cervix is shortening and opening, which indicates labour has started.
+At the hospital, staff will check whether the neck of you womb (cervix) is shortening and opening, which indicates labour has started.
 They may test for infection.

-The hospital may also test for a substance called fetal fibronectin in the fluid in your vagina.
-The presence of this substance often means the baby will be born soon.
+The hospital may also test for a substance called ‘fetal fibronectin’ in the fluid in your vagina.
+The presence of this substance can help your doctor decide if there is a risk of your baby being born sooner rather than later.

 If it is not clear whether you are in labour, the hospital will admit you to the antenatal ward to keep an eye on you.

-The hospital will also want to monitor your baby’s heartbeat, which is done via a monitor strapped to your tummy.
+The hospital will also want to monitor your baby’s heartbeat, which is done via a monitor strapped to your tummy (this is called a called a CTG machine.)

 If you are less than 34 weeks pregnant, the hospital can give you medication to slow down your labour.
 This may delay the birth for long enough to transfer you to a hospital with a neonatal intensive care unit.